prouhard/coding-test-randomgen/README.md

-## MAN Pre-interview test
+## Coding Test - Random generator

 ### Algorithms

-Implement the method `nextNum()` and a minimal but effective set of unit tests.
+*Implement the method `nextNum()` and a minimal but effective set of unit tests.
 Implement in the language of your choice, Python is preferred, but Java and other languages are completely fine.
-Make sure your code is exemplary, as if it was going to be shipped as part of a production system.
+Make sure your code is exemplary, as if it was going to be shipped as part of a production system.*

-As a quick check, given Random Numbers are `[-1, 0, 1, 2, 3]` and Probabilities are `[0.01, 0.3, 0.58, 0.1, 0.01]` if we call `nextNum()` 100 times we may get the following results.
-As the results are random, these particular results are unlikely.
+*As a quick check, given Random Numbers are `[-1, 0, 1, 2, 3]` and Probabilities are `[0.01, 0.3, 0.58, 0.1, 0.01]` if we call `nextNum()` 100 times we may get the following results.
+As the results are random, these particular results are unlikely.*

--1: 1 times
+*-1: 1 times
 0: 22 times
 1: 57 times
 2: 20 times
-3: 0 times
+3: 0 times*

 #### Languages
 ##### Python
-You may use `random.random()` which returns a pseudo random number between 0 and 1.
+*You may use `random.random()` which returns a pseudo random number between 0 and 1.*

 ```python
 import random